ghostops/framescript/README.md

-# framescript
+# Framescript
-Photoshop script for framing pictures
+Photoshop script for framing multiple pictures and outputting them in a separate folder.